algorand/conduit/docs/plugins/file_writer.md

 Data is written to one file per block in JSON format.

-By default data is written to the filewriter plugin directory inside the indexer data directory.
+By default data is written to the filewriter plugin directory inside the conduit data directory.

-# Config
+## Config

 ```yaml
 exporter:
   - name: file_writer